getsolus/packages/common/README.md

 Finally, note that the management reserve the right to revoke access at any time, in order to preserve project safety and integrity.

-evobuild/setup
+solbuild/setup
 -------------

-Solus users will have evobuild already available. *All* builds are performed in the unstable repository, so `unstable-x86_64` is the default build profile.
-If evobuild emits the following warning, you will need to initialise the profile:
+Install `solbuild` from the main repository.. *All* builds are performed in the unstable repository, so `unstable-x86_64` is the default build profile.

-    Building $pkg for unstable-x86_64
-    Did you forget to init unstable-x86_64 profile?

-This can be remedied as follows (note this may take some time depending on your connection)

-    sudo evobuild init -p unstable-x86_64
+Install `solbuild-config-unstable` to lock builds to the unstable repository.

+See `man solbuild` for further details.